 While I haven’t had enough of this tea to notice any significant health benefits, I can say with certainty that I do tend to feel… something after drinking this.
-I’m not certain how to describe it, but the closest I’ve come up with so far is “rejuvenated”.
-However, I’ve found other herbal teas that have a similar effect with a flavor that I personally prefer, so this won’t be making it into my collection on any sort of consistent basis.
+I’m not sure how to describe it, but the closest I’ve come up with so far is “rejuvenated.”
+However, I’ve found other herbal teas that have a similar effect with a flavor that I prefer, so this won’t be making it into my collection on any consistent basis.

 #2 Organic Assam Black Tea by Mana Organics

-The official description also indicates that the aroma is of “dates, almonds and parsley.”
+The official description also indicates that the aroma is of “dates, almonds, and parsley.”
 I can’t say I smell almonds, but I do detect a bit of the promised dates and parsley.
-Personally, I find that the aroma and flavor clash a bit, but that could just be me.
-To be honest, I’d actually prefer to taste the dates but, alas, they’re noticeably missing from this blend.
-I can appreciate the flavor of this tea, but can’t quite bring myself to like it.
+I find that the aroma and flavor clash a bit, but that could just be me.
+I’d prefer to taste the dates but, alas, they’re noticeably missing from this blend.
+I can appreciate the flavor of this tea, but I can’t quite bring myself to like it.
 If I wanted malt, I’d drink a beer.

 #3 Organic Jasmine Green Tea by OLLTco

 I’m not sure what I was expecting from this tea, but it isn’t what I expected.
 I did expect a floral aroma, and I got one.
 It smells like jasmine, but not JUST jasmine.
 It almost seems like a jasmine/dandelion blend to me.
 Similarly, the flavor isn’t a true jasmine, and certainly isn’t what I expect from a green tea.